jiipeezz/Router-cfg-automation/thesis.md

 ssh.connect(router_dflt_ip, username=uname, password=passwd)	#we establish the connection between our computer and router
 ```

-The command "ssh.set_missing_host_key_policy(paramiko.AutoAddPolicy())" is important here because it automatically deals with host keys and saves us from manual labour.
-Let's first remove the line and run the program.
+The command "ssh.set_missing_host_key_policy(paramiko.AutoAddPolicy())" is important here because it automatically deals with host keys and saves lots of manual labour.
+To demonstrate what happens without this line, the line is removed and code run.

 > ![missinghost](img/missingkey.png)

 > Fig. 7 - Running the program without "ssh.set_missing_host_key_policy(paramiko.AutoAddPolicy())" line

-As we can see, "paramiko.ssh_exception.SSHException" error is raised.
-This is because we have a missing host key.
-Now let's run the original program.
+As it can be seen, "paramiko.ssh_exception.SSHException" error is raised.
+This is because there is a a missing host key.
+Now running the original program.

 > ![sshconnection](img/sshconn.png)

 > Fig. 8 - No errors are raised this time

 This time the program runs without raising any errors.
-We can suppose that the SSH connection was succesfully created.
-Next let's create a function that fetches the router's serial number, this will confirm that the connection is really working as expected.
+This means the SSH connection was succesfully created.

 ## Fetching router's serial number and MAC address

-To fetch a router's serial number, we need to know how to find it first inside the router.
-After messing around little on SmartFlex's command line, the serial number is found using "status -v sys" command.
-This command gives us way too much information though, so we are going to use grep and awk to get just what we want.
+To fetch a router's serial number, the first thing is to know how to find it inside the router.
+Fortunately, command "status -v sys" exists.
+This command prints way too much information though, so grep and awk can be used to get just what we want.

 > ![systemstat](img/statussys.png)

 > Fig. 9 - status -v sys command run on router's command line

-Now let's add something to the command.
-First let's grep for Serial Number to get the correct line, after which we use awk's print function to print the correct column.
-The fixed command looks like this now "status -v sys |grep "Serial Number" |awk '{print $4}'".
+Now concatenating grep and awk to the command.
+First this is to grep for Serial Number to get the correct line, after which awk's print function can be used to print the correct column.
+The fixed command looks like this, "status -v sys |grep "Serial Number" |awk '{print $4}'".

 > ![serialno](img/awked.png)

-> Fig. 10 - This time, only serial number is printed out
+> Fig. 10 - This time, only serial number is printed out to standard output

-Now that we know how to get router's serial number, let's write the function in Python.
+Knowing how to get router's serial number, it is possible to write the function in Python.

 ```python